cncf/tag-contributor-strategy/website/content/maintainers/github/templates/required/governance-maintainer.md

 The overall principle employed here is that every vote requires counting against the number of Maintainers who exist, rather than which Maintainers are participating in the vote.
 For example, if your project had 8 maintainers and you were voting on a design proposal, and six maintainers participated in the vote, five of them would need to approve it, rather than four, since five is the majority of all Maintainers.

 The advantage of this approach is that your project can be extremely flexible about where and how votes are held since there's little danger of deliberate exclusion.
 If you instead want to hold votes based on a count of participants, you'll need to be very prescriptive about where votes can be held, what notice is required, and how long they need to be open.

 We also advise reserving 2/3 votes to things that require substantial deliberation, such as removing a maintainer or changing the charter.
-Otherwise, routine project business can get blocked simply by people being on PTO.
+Otherwise, routine project business can get blocked simply by people being on vacation.

 [GOVERNANCE-maintainer.md template]: https://github.com/cncf/project-template/blob/main/GOVERNANCE-subproject.md
 [project-template repository]: https://github.com/cncf/project-template